ynoproject/ynotranslations/README.md

 ### Updating a Translation when a Game is Updated
 1. Check the various folders of the game in search of assets to translate, and compare them with the ones you have in your translation: if one doesn't match with the latest version (no longer present, renamed, updated), make sure it matches with the latest version (delete, rename, update).
 2. Use lcftrans' update command on your po files (see the [EasyRPG Translation Guide](https://easyrpg.org/player/guide/game_translation/)), by comparing the lines with the one of the latest version of the game, and use the updated po files made from this command in your translation.
 When updating po files, stale po files may be generated: those include lines that were translated in your translation, but are no longer present in the latest version, either due to the text getting modified (typo correction/change of formulation), or simply due to the lines getting removed.
-You can use those stale files as a basis if the lines they contain are still used some way or another in the latest version, but do not include them in your translation as they do not do anything.
+You can use those stale files as a basis if the lines they contain are still used some way or another in the latest version, but do not include those files in your translation as they do not do anything.
 3. Update the content of those po files by translating the needed lines.
 4. Test your translation (see the previous section).
 5. If everything is translated and works correctly, you can create a pull request to include your content in this repository.